 2013 Coastal Carolina Baseball vs. James Madison (Feb.
 17, 2013)

 Matt Schilling, who played at Coastal Carolina from 1993-94 and coached the Chants from 1995-00, returned to his alma mater to serve as a volunteer assistant baseball coach in summer 2012.
-He coaches the infielders, is the first base coach and works with the hitters.
-Schilling will also serve as director of Chanticleer Baseball Camps.
+Schilling is in his sixth season in his second stint on the Chanticleer staff.

-Schilling has spent the past 12 years as the senior director of on-field instruction at the Baseball Factory in Columbia, Md., which is one of the - if not the - premier recruiting services in the country.
-In his stint with the Baseball Factory, Schilling served three years as an associate scout with the Atlanta Braves, working under current Kansas City Royals Assistant General Manager J.J Picollo.
-At the Baseball Factory he worked one-on-one with many future college and professional players including Giants infielder Manny Burriss.
-He also worked, organized and ran various Baseball Factory events that featured future big leaguers David Wright, B.J.
-Upton, Gavin Floyd, Delmon Young, Will Rhymes, Chris Perez and Derek Holland, among others.
+Between his time at Coastal, Schilling spent 12 years as the senior director of on-field instruction at the Baseball Factory in Columbia, Md., which is one of the - if not the - premier recruiting services in the country.
+Schilling served three years as an associate scout with the Atlanta Braves, working under current Kansas City Royals Assistant General Manager J.J Picollo.
+At the Baseball

 Schilling came to Coastal after two years at Mercer (N.J.)
 Community College, where he was a two-time Junior College All-Region performer in baseball.
 He also was captain of Mercer's 1991 national championship soccer team and earned all-region goalkeeping honors in 1990.

 A native of Hightstown, N.J., Schilling received his bachelor's degree from Coastal Carolina in history in 1994.
-He and his wife Colleen have three children: sons TJ (12) and Brayden (4) and daughter Camden (6).
+He and his wife Colleen have two sons, TJ and Brayden, and a daughter, Camden.